Ralph-Lee/blog/network-iphone-podcast-app-review.md

 ###Things I Do When Listening To Podcasts###

+The app looks great, but it's got to make listening easy and convenient for me.

 * I want the newest/freshest content right now
 * refresh/reload my feed once a day; sometimes in the morning, sometimes in the afternoon.
 No matter the time, I want to check on demand.
-* when playing skip forward in increments of 30 sec or 2 mins.
+* when playing, skip forward in increments of 30 sec or 2 mins.

 ###Things Network Gets Right###
 * the play screen has a large pause/play button, and easy-to-hit reverse and forward buttons.